SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Operator

 Thank you.
-We take the next question from the line of Sritika Ray Mohapatra from JP Morgan.
+We take the next question from the line of Sreetika Ray Mohapatra from JP Morgan.
 Please go ahead.

 Sreetika Ray Mohapatra

 Thank you for the opportunity and congratulations to the team on a very good set of numbers.
 My question is regarding your strategy around building the circuits and micro clusters that you have managed to build.
-I think you highlighted that well in your presentation as well.
-Where you now have a very clear set of hotels across Delhi, Jaipur, Udaipur and now Jaisalmer also coming in.
+I think you highlighted that well in your presentation as well, where you now have a very clear set of hotels across Delhi, Jaipur, Udaipur and now Jaisalmer also coming in.
 Are there any such opportunities that you are currently seeing around your existing portfolio?
-Any particular region that may potentially emerge as such circuits or clusters in future?
+Any particular regions that may potentially emerge as such circuits or clusters in the future?

 Anuraag Bhatnagar